ilhaam24/SuperStore-Enterprise-Operations-Margin-Intelligence-Hub/README.md

 ---

 ## 📈 Core Business Questions Answered
-**1. Margin Leaks:** At what exact discount threshold does promotional volume fail to compensate for price cuts?
+At what exact discount threshold does promotional volume fail to compensate for price cuts?
-= Margin Leaks: The Discount Threshold 20% is the critical breaking point.
-The Insight: Discounts in the Low Discount (1–20%) tier maintain healthy, positive margins while driving sales volume.
+= The Discount Threshold 20% is the critical breaking point.
+Discounts in the Low Discount (1–20%) tier maintain healthy, positive margins while driving sales volume.
 Once discounts cross into the Medium (21–50%) and High (>50%) tiers, unit margins collapse so severely that even massive increases in order volume cannot cover the financial loss.
 Category Impact: Furniture and Technology suffer the worst—high-discount sales in these categories yield negative net profits (e.g., selling tables or copiers at 50% off creates losses exceeding $100+ per unit).

 **2. Logistical Risks:** Which global regions face systemic bottlenecks where delivery windows violate our standard 6-day SLA?
 = Southeast Asia, Central Africa, and select LATAM (Latin America) territories.